 Here comes the sun…I say it’s alright.

 Sharon M Koenig is the author of Seasons of the Soul.
-The book, originally published in Spanish, has been published by Pan Macmillan India (March 2021).
+The book, originally published in Spanish in Barcelona, has been published in various languages and countries, including by Pan Macmillan India (March 2021).

 Suggestions to remember John Lennon today: